 No. Description of Finding Recommendation 1 The IP doesn't have formalized procedures and manuals (financial management, grants management, HR, and etc.).
+We recommend to elaborate manuals (Financial management, grants management, HR, and etc.) and fit to existing procedures in the organization.
 Organization prepares specific financial reports which is required by Government regulations and it used to analyze the budget and actual costs.
 However, there is no a practice for preparation financial reports in accordance with International Financial Reporting Standards, which will be valuable and efficient tool for the management and external users to analyze the overall financial position of the Organization.
 We recommend to integrate a practice of preparation financial statements in accordance with International Financial Reporting Standards, which is also valuable and efficient tool for management and external users and provides with opportunity for the assessment of Organization's financial performance.
 2 The Organization has not developed accounting policy, which may cause some difficulties in the accounting.
 These problems may concern one and the same transaction recorded and presented in different ways, as well as uncertainties in reporting and presentation of operations not specific for the Organization.
 In accordance with the IFRS the Organization should develop accounting policy and apply regulations elaborated while making accounting records and preparing financial statements complying IFRS.
 In case of lack of appropriate International Financial Reporting Standard, the Organization should elaborate the mentioned section of the accounting policy itself, which will provide the user with the most important information regarding financial statement of the Organization.